Sreelatha-alyve/laravelProjects/README.md

         MAIL_USERNAME=null
         MAIL_PASSWORD=null
         MAIL_ENCRYPTION=null
-        MAIL_FROM_ADDRESS="hello@example.com"
+        MAIL_FROM_ADDRESS="gounipallesreelatha@example.com"
         MAIL_FROM_NAME="${APP_NAME}"
-3. Create a mailable class, that defines the email content.
+3. Create a new mailable class named TestEmail that uses a Markdown template for email content.

-        php artisan make:mail UserNotificationMail
+        php artisan make:mail TestEmail --markdown=emails.test

-   Modify the contents of the file like the message or body of the email, subject and attachments.
+      A mailable class is used to send emails in laravel, it consists of logic like setting the recipient, subject, and the email content."--markdown=emails.test" this option tells that mailable class should use        the markdown template which simplifies the process of designing email layouts with pre-styled components.

+      The above command will generate the following:
+       i) TestEmail.php class in app/Mail/
+       ii) test.blade.php template in Resources/views/emails/

 4. Create a job to send the emails.